Melissa Conrad Stöppler, MD

 While breastfeeding typically is associated with a decrease in fertility, it is possible to become pregnant while breastfeeding, and breastfeeding does not afford 100% protection from pregnancy.
 For most women, it is safe to continue breastfeeding if they desire, provided they ensure that they are receiving adequate nutrition and fluid intake.
 While breast milk from a pregnant mother is still nutritionally strong, the hormonal changes of pregnancy will result in some changes in the content of the breast milk and the way the breast milk tastes.

 Some women who have had premature labor in previous pregnancies may be advised to stop breastfeeding if they become pregnant.
 This is because the stimulation of the nipples that occurs during breastfeeding may trigger contractions of the uterus.
 In a woman prone to preterm labor, these weak uterine contractions might increase her risk of developing preterm labor.
 Both pregnancy and breastfeeding place high demands on the body in terms of nutritional support and rest.
 Other women may be advised to stop breastfeeding during pregnancy if their nutritional status is poor or if they are suffering from extreme fatigue due to the pregnancy.
+These decisions should be made with advice from the mother's doctor.

 Parenting and Pregnancy